lintje/lintje/README.md

 ### Linux

+Please see the [installation guide][installation] for more information about Debian installation packages.

+For other systems, that do not have installation packages yet, follow the instructions below.

 To install Lintje on Linux download the archive from the latest release on the [releases page](https://github.com/tombruijn/lintje/releases) for the appropriate system. _See the